 - Drizzle olive oil evenly over the squash and vegetables, then season with about ¾ teaspoon kosher salt.
 Gently stir up everything on the sheet so the oil coats everything evenly, making sure it all ends up in a single layer before roasting.

 - Roast the vegetables for 40-45 minutes, or until a fork can easily be inserted into the center of a piece of butternut squash.

-- Let everything heat for 8-10 minutes, then blend using an immersion blender until smooth and creamy. **If you don't have an immersion blender, carefully pour everything into a blender and blend until creamy.
-Pour the soup back into the pot when you're done.**
+- Let everything heat for 8-10 minutes, then blend using an immersion blender until smooth and creamy.
+If you don't have an immersion blender, carefully pour everything into a blender in batches and blend until creamy.
+Pour the soup back into the pot when you're done.

 - Once blended, reduce heat to low and stir in cream and continue to heat for 1-2 minutes, stirring occasionally.
 Stir in finely chopped sage and thyme.
 Take a taste and season with additional salt and/or pepper as you like.

 - Slice off the very top and bottom of the squash horizontally so it will stand up.

 - Slice horizontally to separate the neck and rounded base portions.

 - Remove the skin using a vegetable peeler or knife.